boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 1. The key server:
     1. Runs a validity check on the received ciphertext (i.e., the ciphertext must be of the expected format and length).
     1. [Stores](#server-side-storage) a tuple containing the received ciphertext, `user_id`, and `key_id` in the server database.
+    1. Stores the current request information, including the outcome of the validity check, in an [audit log](#audit-logs) associated with the given user.
     1. Sends an ACK to the client.
 1. The client:
     1. Closes the session.